Princeadxisrael/Incite/README.md

-Dynamic dashboard with sidebar for the record dashboard page An admin area would also be a useful development for managing users activity Adding No-color icons to the dashboard would make the dashboard have a more gamified look
+Dynamic dashboard with sidebar for the record dashboard page An admin area would also be a useful development for managing users activity Adding No-color icons to the dashboard would make the dashboard have a more gamified look Donuts visualization may contibute to a more gamified exprience

 ### System Minimum Requirements